Mango Strawberry Banana Smoothie (4-Ingredients)

 This Mango Strawberry Banana Smoothie is naturally hydrating and sweet.
-You only need five ingredients for this satisfying and delicious smoothie.
-Vegan and dairy-free.
+You only need four ingredients for this satisfying and delicious smoothie.
+This refreshing blended drink can be made vegan and dairy-free.

 - Frozen fruit stays fresh for 9 months.
 Make this delicious smoothie anytime!

 - You only need 4 ingredients!

 - Perfect for a nutritious breakfast or snack.
 You can use fresh fruit or frozen fruit.

 Orange Juice: Orange juice adds a sweet tang to this strawberry smoothie.
 You can use an orange juice blend, but be sure to check labels for added sugar first.

 Water: Water thins it out and makes it pourable.
 If you like you’re smoothie thick or want to make this a smoothie bowl, omit the water.